The Québec maritime Blog

 Tadoussac at the time of New France

 In 1600, Pierre de Chauvin chose Tadoussac as the site for the first permanent settlement in New France, which was also the first trading post built in what is now Canada.
 For over a century, French ships stopped in Tadoussac.
 After the long crossing, the tall ships filled their holds with furs and fish.
 And it was here that missionaries also disembarked.
-Across from the beach, you can still visit the oldest wooden chapel in North America, which dates back to 1747 and is nicknamed the Little Indian Chapel.
+Across from the beach, you can still visit the Tadoussac Chapel, the oldest wooden church in North America, which dates back to 1747.

 Left: © Library and Archives Canada / Right: © Jean-François Gratton, tour guide